jrushlow/dblib/README.md

 # DbLib
-DbLib is a PHP library designed to make it easier to work with MySQL/MariaDb databases that your project depends on.
+DbLib is a PHP library intended to make it easier to work with MySQL/MariaDb databases within your project.

 Please note that this project is in initial development and as such, some documentation may be incomplete.